-Aisha Buhari Returns To London - Nigeria Today
+Aisha Buhari returns to London - Nigeria Today

-Wife of the President, Mrs. Aisha Muhammadu Buhari yesterday left for London, United Kingdom , to visit her husband who is on medical vacation.
+Wife of Nigerian President, Mrs. Aisha Muhammadu Buhari left for London, United Kingdom on Sunday July 2 to visit her husband who has been on medical vacation since 7 May.
+She last visited on 30 May and returned 6 June, with reports of President Buhari’s appreciation of the prayers by Nigerians for his quick recovery. […]

-In a statement by her Director of Information,Suleiman Haruna, she will convey to the President the best wishes of Nigerians and their fervent prayers for his quick recovery.

-” She is expected to stop over at Addis Ababa, to make a symbolic appearance at the meeting of the Organization of African First Ladies against HIV/AIDS (OAFLA) on Monday 3rd July, 2017.

 Do you something awesome to share with the world?
 Click here to share